Tigran-Karamyan/house_market_segmentation/README.md

 ## House Market Segmentation

-Here you can find a web scrapper and some models to retrive data from Estate.am.
+Here you can find a web scrapper that retrives data from Estate.am.